will1410/hopperdietzel/index.md

 ## Records / Singles

+### READERS DIGEST'S GOLDEN AGE OF ENTERTAINMENT (A close approximation) [Various artists](https://open.spotify.com/playlist/6DiQcqNrttaaNcH3EkSEaM?si=a89fa0364b1c44ea)

+In 1979, my father bought a 1972 Cadillac Coupe de Ville.
+5000 pounds of beige steel with a 7.7 liter engine that produced 220 horsepower and (according to the factory) had a top speed of 119 miles per hour.
+(I got my dad's Caddilac up to 130, but that's probably a different story.)
+Anyway, this was the first car my parents *ever* owned that had more to it than an AM radio.
+This car boasted an AM/FM radio with an 8-track player.

+My brother and I were 11, but my mom was 47 and my dad was 59.
+So, my parents being my parents, all of the 8-tracks they bought were the kinds of 8-tracks that 50 year-olds bought in the 1970s:  MY FAIR LADY; OKLAHOMA; THE THREEPENNY OPERA; WAYNE NEWTON and (as a concession to my brother and I) the soundtrack to STAR WARS (we were still a year away from THE EMPIRE STRIKES BACK).

+The 8-track that I still wish I had, though, is THE GOLDEN AGE OF ENTERTAINMENT.
+This 4 tape set was a package that my mom ordered from an advertisement in the back of a magazine or from a commercial on TV and it contains dozens of songs that are still with me 42 years later.
+One of the things we did ever year was to take a ridiculously long family vacation.
+Since my dad retired in 1975 and my mother didn't work outside of the home, every summer we would take a 3-4 week long family car trip.
+Most years we went east to visit my mom's mother and other family in Wisconsin and my dad's siblings in Ohio.
+For 6 years that conveyence for that trip was the Cadillac and since we only had about a dozen 8-tracks, we heard these tapes over-and-over-and-over again.

+Last year during the pandemic I created this playlist on Spotify that is a close approximation to the original 8-tracks we had.
+A couple of the songs are not available but in most cases I was able to find a different version of the same song by a different artist.

+Music was one of the few areas where my dad and I had at least partial agreement.
+I don't think he was a huge fan of a lot of the 70s and 80s music I listened to, but I was a big fan of all of the music that he listened to.
+This set of 8-tracks was one of those areas of agreement.

+My favorite songs on this set are probably "Der Fuehrer's Face" by Spike Jones, "Night and Day" by Fred Astaire, and "The Donkey Serenade" by Alan Young.
+The one that I substituted because the original is not available on Spotify that I miss the most is "Once in Love With Amy" by Ray Bolger.
+The version I used as a substitute is by Frank Sinatra, but the Ray Bolger version has some elements that Frank Sinatra can't duplicate.

+2021.10.18

 ### Year of the Cat [Al Stewart](https://open.spotify.com/track/7MTX3vevnm41xuEoPxWT3j?si=f7c849e2a3d440e2)

 I got my first radio when I was in the 5th grade.
 It was a Panasonic flip number clock radio very similar to the one in GROUNDHOG DAY.
 "Time Passages" was the brand new song by Al Stewart at the time, but "Year of the Cat" got a lot of airplay around the same time so I heard it almost as often as I heard "Time Passages."
 I think "Year of the Cat" also featured in some locally produced "Arctic Cat" snowmobile commercials around that time.
 They were probably unauthorized.